chochain/eforth/README.md

     > HOLD  - ready to execute, or waiting for message to arrive
     > NEST  - in execution
     > STOP  - free for next task

+Before we go too far, make sure the following are updated before your build

+    > pthread.h is installed.
+    > DO_MULTITASK, E4_VM_POOL_SZ are updated in ~/src/config.h

 ### Built-in words (available only when DO_MULTITASK is enabled)